 TIP: To restore a crisp feel to sheer or lace curtains, dissolve 1 cup of Epsom salt in a sink full of cold water.
 Submerge freshly-washed curtains for 10 minutes.
 Drain, gently press out any water but do not rinse.
-Let the curtains drip dry from your shower rod or laundry line and hang them once thoroughly dry.
+Let the curtains drip dry from your shower rod or laundry line and hang them.

 Acrylic Bead or Shell Curtains

-The design of these curtains makes them prone to tangling whenever they’re taken down so you’ll need to wash them in place.
+The design of these curtains makes them prone to tangling when they’re taken down, so you’ll need to wash them in place.

-- The easiest way to do this is by hanging a bed sheet behind them (loop it over the curtain rod and use clothespins to fasten it in place).
+- The easiest way to do this is by hanging a bed sheet behind them — fasten it to the curtain rod with clothespins.

 - Lay towels on the floor beneath the curtain.

-- Fill a spray bottle with warm water and 2-3 drops of liquid dish detergent and liberally spray the curtain top to bottom.
+- Fill a spray bottle with 2 cups warm water and 2-3 drops of liquid dish detergent and liberally spray the curtain top to bottom.